 The town that woke up to a brand-new mural by Banksy last December might become the home of the UK’s first street art centre.
-According to Art Net, art dealer John Brandler, who last week bought Banksy’s mural from the owner of the garage on which it was spray painted for a reported £100,000, says he is in preliminary talks with the local city council about the new art hub.
+Art dealer John Brandler, who last week bought Banksy’s mural from the owner of the garage on which it was spray painted for a reported £100,000, says he is in preliminary talks with the local city council about the new art hub.

 The gallerist tells that keeping the mural in town was not a condition of sale, but that he felt it was important to keep it where Banksy intended it to be.
 The seller, a steelworker, agreed, and turned down other offers of more money in favor of Brandler’s proposal.

 “Port Talbot needs it,” Brandler claims.
 The low-income town has reportedly received 20,000 visitors in the last three weeks, bringing with it a welcome boost to local businesses.
 Brandler says the local fish and chip shop has sold out every day since the Banksy arrived.

 Brandler plans for the work to be moved from its current location to become the centerpiece of the new street art center.
 While the proposal has not yet been signed off, Brandler says he is in talks with local representatives and the Welsh Assembly in Cardiff about potential venues, and that he will be touring possible sites next week.

 But the dealer doesn’t want to stop there.
 His gallery may be more than 200 miles away, but Brandler says he wants to make Port Talbot a street art destination.